 E10 compatible cars: Can you use E5 fuel or mix E10 and E5 fuels?

 If your vehicle is E10 compatible, there’s no reason that you can’t mix the E5 and E10 grades of petrol.

-To check if your vehicle is E10 fuel compatible the Government has launched an online E10 checker tool.
+If your vehicle does not have this label, to check if your vehicle is E10 fuel compatible the Government has launched an online E10 checker tool.

 The online E10 checker tool for checking if your car, van, motorcycle or moped will be compatible with E10 fuel can be found at Check if your vehicle can run on E10 petrol - GOV.UK (www.gov.uk)